-The findings from Hypothesis 2 were obtained using Pearson Product Moment Correlation Coefficient on the null hypothesis that "there is no significant relationship between financial literacy and gender equality in developing countries like Nigeria".
-The data analysis returned a value of 0.651 and a P: 0.000 < 0.05 indicating that financial literacy has a 65.1 % positive significant relationship with gender equality in developing countries like Nigeria.
-It indicates that when citizens of developing countries like Nigeria are financially literate then there is a 65.1 % possibility of closing the gender inequality gap ravaging such countries.
-This finding is consistent with the findings of Mahdavi and Horton (2012) in their examination U.S women alumnus of Women Liberal Arts College found that women financial literacy was very low, even though they were well educated women and that of Ogunsakin and Fawehunmi (2017) in their study of financial inclusion as an effective policy tool of poverty alleviation: a case of Ekiti State, Nigeria where they adopted simple random sampling technique to sample 180 adult respondents, using questionnaires to solicit response.
-Descriptive statistics and multinomial logit were used to empirically analyze the results obtained.
-Their findings revealed that poverty rate was higher among women, with women accounting for 58 % of the poor and men 42 % in the state.
+The findings from Hypothesis 2 were obtained using Pearson product-moment correlation coefficient on the null hypothesis "There is no significant relationship between financial literacy and gender equality in developing countries like Nigeria".
+The data analysis returned a value of 0.651 and a P: 0.000<0.05, indicating that financial literacy has a 65.1% positive significant correlation with gender equality in developing countries like Nigeria.
+It indicates that when citizens of developing countries like Nigeria are financially literate, there is a 65.1% possibility of closing the gender inequality gap ravaging such countries.
+This finding is consistent with the findings of Mahdavi and Horton (2012) in their examination of female alumni of women's liberal arts colleges in the U.S., which found that their financial literacy was very low, even though they were otherwise well-educated; and that of Ogunsakin and Fawehunmi (2017) in their study of financial inclusion as an effective policy tool of poverty alleviation: a case of Ekiti State, Nigeria, where they adopted simple random sampling technique to a sample of 180 adult respondents, using questionnaires to solicit response.
+Descriptive statistics and multinomial logits were used to empirically analyze the results obtained.
+Their findings revealed that poverty rate was higher among women, with women accounting for 58% and men for 42% of the state's poor.